bumbleworks/bumbleworks/doc/GUIDE.md

 end
 ```

 What's all this `:task => ...` nonsense?
-In a Bumbleworks process plan, assigning an activity to a participant takes the following syntax:
+In a Bumbleworks process plan, specifying a task that needs to be performed takes the following syntax:

 ```ruby
 role :task => 'task_name'